 Service Discovery Protocols (SDPs): Network protocols that allow automatic detection of STAs and services offered by these STAs on a computer/wireless network.
 Service discovery requires a common language to allow software agents to make use of one another's services without the need for continuous user intervention.
 Examples of service discovery protocols include Bluetooth Service Discovery Protocol (SDP), DNS Service Discovery (DNS-SD) as used in Bonjour, Dynamic Host Configuration Protocol (DHCP), Internet Storage Name Service (iSNS), Service Location Protocol (SLP), Simple Service Discovery Protocol (SSDP) as used in Universal Plug and Play (UPnP), Universal Description Discovery and Integration (UDDI) for web services, Web Proxy Autodiscovery Protocol (WPAD), WS-Discovery (Web Services Dynamic Discovery), and XMPP Service Discovery (XEP-0030).

-Service Identifier (SID): Short identifier (48 bits) of either a hash value (unique service identifier) or a number, which identifies a service.

 Universal Plug and Play (UPnP): A set of networking protocols that permit networked devices, such as personal computers, printers, Internet gateways, access points and mobile devices to seamlessly discover each other's presence on the network and establish functional network services for data sharing, communications, and entertainment.
 The UPnP architecture is a distributed open networking architecture that leverages TCP/IP and the Web to enable seamless proximity networking in addition to control and data transfer among networked devices.
 UPnP technology is independent of any particular operating system, programming language, or network technology.

-Unique Service Identifier (USID): A type of UUID which Globally Uniquely Identifies A Service.
+Universally Unique Identifier (UUID):is an identifier that is uniquely identifies a service

+Service Hash: Hash value formed by using the first 6 octets of the SHA-256 algorithm hashing of the value of the service name or UUID.

 Upper Layer Protocol (ULP): A protocol which operates at a higher OSI layer than the MAC layer of IEEE 802.11